SUPER TRUCK RULES

 C. One shock per wheel.
 Coil over Eliminators allowed.

-D. May use bump stops.
+D. May use bump stops on front only.

 E. Shock claim rule is $175 per shock not including hardware.